pierreamgabriel/android-safe-box-v2/README.md

 This app as its name implies is a place to store sensitive information such as bank accounts, credit cards, personal documents, etc., on android devices.

 ## Security
 The Realm database used in this project encrypts its data with 256-bit AES.
-The encryption method consists of generating a strong key from a ten characters password provided by the user.
-The key is securely stored on the device using RNSecureKeyStore https://github.com/pradeep1991singh/react-native-secure-key-store.
+A 512-bit encryption key is generated from a ten characters password provided by the user.
+This key is securely stored on the device using RNSecureKeyStore https://github.com/pradeep1991singh/react-native-secure-key-store.

 ## Screenshots
 <p align="center">